willfurnass/sheffield_hpc/bessemer/GPUComputingBessemer.rst

 .. note::

-  See :ref:`submitting jobs on slurm <slurm_job>` if you're not already familiar with the concept.
+  See :ref:`submitting jobs on slurm <submit_job_bessemer>` if you're not already familiar with the concept.

 To run batch jobs on GPU nodes, ensure your job submission script includes a request for GPUs, e.g. for a single GPU ``--nodes=1 --gpus-per-node=1``: